A journalist who’s written for The New York Times and TIME on generating story ideas that will impress editors.

 And it’s true.
 This happens all the time.
 I routinely hear from people looking for freelancers in my region and get work that way, most of it high paying.

-I think it’s a huge misconception freelancers have that once they’re established, they can sit back and relax and wait for their editors to come to them with story ideas.
-While that does happen frequently, as I just mentioned, wouldn’t you want to come up with stories that interest you and that you can be paid to report on?
+I think it’s a huge misconception freelancers have that once they’re established, they can sit back and relax and wait for editors to come to them with story ideas.
+While that happens frequently, as I just mentioned, wouldn’t you want to come up with stories that interest you and that you can be paid to report?
 Doesn’t it make you sit up and start typing away like a mad person when something you’re passionate about gets assigned?
-Aren’t you sometimes so outraged by something that you absolutely must pitch the story to your editors, make sure it’s assigned, and then work really hard to write it in the best manner possible?
+Aren’t you sometimes so outraged by something that you absolutely must pitch the story to your editors, make sure it’s assigned, and then work really hard to write as best as you can?

-I, for one, love coming up with my own story ideas, which is just as well because while my editors do assign me stories every now and again, 95% of my work still comes through story ideas I’ve pitched.
+I, for one, love coming up with story ideas, which is just as well because while my editors assign me stories every now and again, 95% of my work still comes through story ideas I’ve pitched.

 Now, don’t get me wrong.
-The query process changes tremendously from when you’re a beginner or new to a publication to when you’re familiar to an editor.
+The pitching process changes tremendously from when you’re a beginner or new to a publication to when you’re familiar to an editor.
 Most of my pitches to editors I know are no longer than two or three lines, and I rarely write a full-fledged pitch unless it’s a new-to-me market or type of publication.
-Which is to say that when I decide to pitch a publication I’ve never worked with before, I make an exceptional effort to have my query letter shine.
-But when I send ideas to the editor who assigns me a monthly feature, for instance, I typically just send her five or six ideas at once with nothing more than a short paragraph on each.
+Which is to say, when I decide to pitch a publication I’ve never worked with before, I make an exceptional effort to have my query letter shine.
+But when I send ideas to the editor who assigns me a monthly feature, I typically just send her five or six ideas at once, with nothing more than a brief paragraph on each.

 Why coming up with story ideas sets you apart

-I not only recommend but insist that writers come up with their own story ideas.
-Not only that, I believe coming up with good, saleable ideas on a consistent basis is the key to freelancing success.
+I not only recommend, but insist, that writers come up with their own story ideas.
+Not only that, I believe coming up with good, saleable ideas consistently is the key to freelancing success.
 It’s a skill that can override all others.

 To understand why, you need to place yourself in an editor’s shoes.

 Let’s say an editor has got the January issue to plan and assign.
-I’m sure we can take for granted that she’s got more items on her to-do list than she has hours in the day.
-She sits down with her team and asks that everyone start coming up with story ideas, especially the four main features they’re planning to run.
-In the meantime, she gets a query letter from a freelancer in rural Ohio who has a unique story that she’s never heard about but that would fit perfectly in the January line-up.
+We can take for granted that she’s got more items on her to-do list than she has hours in the day.
+She sits down with her team and asks that everyone come up with story ideas, especially the four main features they’re planning to run.
+In the meantime, she gets a query letter from a freelancer in rural Ohio who has a unique story she’s never heard about, but that would fit perfectly in the January line-up.
 She assigns it right away.
 Now she has only three major features left to assign.
-The team comes up with three ideas, two of which will be handled by editors at the magazine, and they farm out the remaining one to a freelancer who writes for them regularly.
+The team comes up with three ideas, two of which will be handled by writers at the magazine, and they farm out the last one to a freelancer who writes for them regularly.
 What about all the other freelancers who write for this publication?
 They’re not getting features this month, that’s for sure.

 There are more freelancers (and staff writers and editors) vying for space in a publication’s pages than there are pages, which means that only freelancers who are indispensable get those few slots.
 And one of the quickest and best ways to become indispensable is to come up with story ideas that only you have access to or that the editor can’t assign to anyone else.

-The thing to remember is that most editors hate generating story ideas just as much as freelancers do.
+The thing to remember here is that most editors hate generating story ideas just as much as freelancers do.
 Month after month of trying to come up with fresh angles on the same general topics can get boring.
-When someone offers a fresh perspective it’s almost always welcome.
-Not to mention that an editor can’t keep track of everything happening in every corner of the world all the time.
-She may know what’s happening in all the big cities around the world, but there’s no way for her to know about small local projects that are having a big and potentially global impact.
-She may know about the Nobel Prize winners but not about the quirky writer who lives next door to you or the mad scientist whose new water pump technology has changed the way rural Indian farmers irrigate their fields.
+When someone offers a fresh perspective, it’s almost always welcome.
+Not to mention, an editor can’t keep track of everything happening in every corner of the world all the time.
+She may know what’s happening in the big cities, but there’s no way for her to know about small local projects that are having a big and potentially global impact.
+She may know about the Nobel Prize winners, but not about the quirky writer you live next door to or the mad scientist whose new water pump technology has changed the way rural Indian farmers irrigate their fields.

 When you’re new to freelancing, a unique story idea that only you can access, such as a hard-to-reach source or a story that’s easy for you to report because of your location, can help you break into major publications.
-You may get assigned without any clips or credits because if the editor wants the story, he or she has to hire you for it.
-If you’re established and send editors ideas regularly, they love you for it because you’ve made their job easy from beginning to end.
+You may get assigned with no clips or credits, because if the editor wants the story, they have to hire you for it.
+If you’re an established freelancer and send editors good ideas regularly, they love you for it because you’ve made their job easy.
 You’re providing the whole package, a full service, and they don’t need to do anything but sign off on the ideas and the stories.
-The less work an editor has to do on your story—from beginning to end—the more she’s going to want to work with you.
+The less work an editor has to do on your story—from beginning to end—the more she’ll want to work with you.
 Good story ideas are key to that.

 This is especially important if you’re not local to the publication.
 If you’re an international writer, for instance, the onus is on you to find the interesting stories.
-You’re based in the location, you know the people, the problems, and the issues, and so you’re going to have to be the one to find the stories.
-Editors who live in New York City simply can’t come up with enough story ideas to assign to me, a writer living in London/New Delhi.
+You’re based in the location, you know the people, the problems, and the issues, and so you’ll have to be the one to find the stories.
+Editors who live in New York City simply can’t come up with enough story ideas to assign to me, a writer living in London and New Delhi.
 So, if I want to get work, I have to go find the stories to sell.

 What makes your story ideas good?